-Use the 75% Scale setting when performing color correction for broadcast, or use the 100% setting when performing color correction for film or Web distribution with a wider color gamut.

-■ The video preview window displays the current frame at the playback position indicator.
+- Use the 75% Scale setting when your source media uses 75% color bars, or use the 100% setting your source media uses 100% color bars. - The video preview window displays the current frame at the playback position indicator.

 Click the Preview button in the top-right corner of the video preview to choose a preview mode.
 Split-screen previews allow you to split the video preview and waveform/histogram/vectorscope monitor so you can see your affected and unaffected video at the same time.